atharvamishra02/olp/frontend/README.md

 They browse courses, log in, register, and enroll through a clean user interface built using React and styled with Tailwind CSS.

-2. Sending API Requests (Frontend → Backend)
+2. Sending API Requests (Frontend to Backend)
 All interactions that need data (like logging in or fetching courses) are done through Axios, which sends HTTP requests from the frontend to the backend.

 This is managed via a central api.js file where Axios is configured.
 It knows the backend server URL using an environment variable so you can easily switch between development and production.